Best Chicken Coop Cameras 2026: 5 Top Picks

 Price: ~$90-130 (with solar panel)

 If your coop doesn't have electricity, the Reolink Argus 3 Pro with its included solar panel is the best wireless option.
-The solar panel keeps the battery topped off indefinitely in most climates, meaning you'll never have to bring it inside to charge.
+The solar panel keeps the battery topped off in most climates, so you'll never have to bring it inside to charge.

 What's great: